kenchris/lit-element/README.md

 NOTE, when using properties, you MUST call ```this.withProperties``` before using the elements.
 As the method returns the class itself, this can be done as part of ```customElements.define(...)```

+NOTE, attributes default values are set from the element attributes themselves (present or missing) and thus default values set via 'value' are ignored.

 ```javascript
 import { LitElement, html } from '/src/lit-element.js';